 If advanced diagnostic imaging is needed, your dentist may recommend CBCT scanning as part of your overall treatment planning process to help ensure the best possible results.

-Your dentist may suggest CBCT or 3D imaging if more detailed visualization is needed for treatment planning.
+Your dentist may suggest CBCT or 3D imaging if a more detailed visualization is needed for treatment planning.
 This may be helpful for patients preparing for dental implant procedures, complex restorative work, or evaluation of jaw and sinus anatomy.

 This imaging method may also assist in identifying hidden dental concerns that are not easily visible during a routine examination.
 Early detection of certain conditions may help support more timely and appropriate treatment.